Uttar Pradesh: The Heartland of India

 - The largest and most fertile region of the state

-- Formed by alluvial deposits of Ganga, Yamuna, Ghaghra, and Gomti
+- Formed by alluvial deposits of the Ganga, Yamuna, Ghaghra, and Gomti

 - Main crops: wheat, rice, sugarcane, pulses